Help

 These Exhibitions are massive undertakings, the printing machinery show – DRUPA – held in Dusseldorf, Germany in 1982 consisted of 13 halls, plus innumerable add-on marquees and temporary buildings, and featured 1,024 exhibitors.
 The influx of up to around two hundred thousand visitors to each event had a very significant effect on the economy of the City.

-The Dusseldorf Exhibition Centre, in common with other major venues around the world, usually holds one major exhibition per year – one other of significance to Baker Perkins (and now APV Baker) being INTERPACK, where biscuit, chocolate & confectionery and packaging equipment is to be seen.
-Until 1978, Baker Perkins shared a stand with Rose Forgrove but, from 1981, the companies showed their products separately on two of the largest stands at the show.
-These occasions were often used to launch a new machine or process development – the high-profile event providing an opportunity to both impress the customers and wrong-foot the competition.
+The Dusseldorf Exhibition Centre, in common with other major venues around the world, usually holds one major exhibition per year - one other of significance to Baker Perkins being INTERPACK, where biscuit, chocolate & confectionery and packaging equipment is to be seen.

 Although these major exhibition centres in Germany, France, Japan, the USA, and elsewhere, are custom built – with all the necessary equipment and services to allow very large pieces of complex process equipment to be demonstrated – exhibitors must often begin to install their machines in the show halls up to 3 months before the exhibition begins.